Supermagnum/Sleipnir/README.md

 something that i am sure is a built in converter.
 USB port with optional rs-232 converter for CAT communication with the radio.

-GPS receiver with external or internal antenna
+GPS receiver with external or internal antenna.
 UBLOX NEO-M8N,Supports:
 GPS,BeiDou WAAS, EGNOS, MSAS and is Galileo-ready https://www.u-blox.com/en/product/neo-m8-series
 Good RFI/tvi shielding.

-Optional hardware:
+DAB radio receiver with Traffic Message Channel, automatically recompute best route if there are any traffical delays.

+Map update over wlan.

 RTL2832U based usb recevier, this one supports DVB-T and FM and DAB+ (Glass mount antenna?)
 Good quality 4x50W audio amplifier with interface plugs to typical car speaker plugs.
-Bluetooth, some radios already has this built in,should be possible to pair with a blue tooth headset.
+Bluetooth, pairing with phone,

 automatic brightness regulation with  light-dependent resistor(useful for night operation)